DomenicBianchi01/CIS2750-A3/README.md

 -Regarding the .h tag, sizes can be less than 1 and greater than 6.
 In the event the number is negative, the absolute value is taken.

--Regarding the .e tag, only one "exe" parameter can be included.
-Multiple "exe" parameters will result in no executables being run.
+-Regarding the `.e` tag, only one `exe` parameter can be included.
+Multiple `exe` parameters will result in no executables being run.
 Also, the tag cannot include any "garbage" tags and/or text.
-In other words, the .e flag must follow the specification exactly with no extra text/characters.
+In other words, the `.e` flag must follow the specification exactly with no extra text/characters.

--For text tag (.t), if the file name provided in the "file" parameter does not exist, the default text will be displayed
+-For text tag (`.t`), if the file name provided in the `file` parameter does not exist, the default text will be displayed

--For the radio button tag (.r).
-When "garbage" tags are included, an extra garbage tag/text of "value" will be created.
+-For the radio button tag (`.r`).
+When "garbage" tags are included, an extra garbage tag/text of `value` will be created.
 This only occurs when there is invalid text (excluding actual parameter garbage values).
 For example:

 	.r(action="t1.php",name="m1",align="left",value="b1",value="b2") <-- this is OK
 	.r(dd,action="t1.php",name="m1",align="left",value="b1",value="b2") <-- will produce an extra tag/text containing the word "value"
 	.r(action="t1.php",name="m1",align="left",value="b1",dd,value="b2") <-- will produce an extra tag/text containing the word "value"